staskus/Blog/Content/notes/Meeting Facilitation.md

 - Create a table with 3 columns: To discuss, discussing, discussed
 - We start discussing the topics, everyone says their opinion
 - After 7 minute we vote to stay on the topic or move onto the next topic (just show thumbs up or down)

+## Relience of the facilitator

+By jumping into the conversation, the facilitator is risking taking away the opportunity for the group to learn from each other.

+> Any long-term solution must strengthen the ability of the system to shoulder its own burdens.
+> - Donella Meadows

+## Open Space Techniques

+Open Space meeting is a meeting format that encourages participants to drive the agenda by collaboratively deciding what topics to discuss and for how long.
+It is a great way to get a large group of people to focus on the topics that are most important to them.